 -Sugar beets (used for sugar production – including organic!)

 If you’re not sure, bioengineered food is food that has been modified using recombinant DNA technology.
-The experts say that it can be unsafe because it could go through many changes while being engineered, which could make it dangerous to consume.
+The experts say that it can be unsafe because it could undergo many changes while being engineered, making it dangerous to consume.

-The problem is that this process makes it easier to slip harmful chemicals into the food, which is why there are many people against it.
-And if you’re not familiar with weed killers, they can be very dangerous since they tend to leave chemicals on the crops that would contaminate the food we eat.
+The problem is that this process makes slipping harmful chemicals into the food more straightforward, which is why many people are against it.
+And if you’re not familiar with weed killers, they can be very dangerous since they tend to leave chemicals on the crops that would contaminate our food.

-After this, the FDA – US Food and Drug Administration – started to scrutinize all of these genetically engineered foods more than ever before and found them unsafe for consumption.
-It also announced that even though plants don’t have allergens, they can “contain new allergens” as a result of genetic engineering; those pesky scientists!
+After this, the US Food and Drug Administration FDA scrutinized all of these genetically engineered foods more than ever before and found them unsafe for consumption.
+It also announced that even though plants don’t have allergens, they can “contain new allergens” due to genetic engineering; those pesky scientists!
 And what’s an allergen, you ask?

 Well, some people are allergic to peanuts or tree nuts which makes it very dangerous if those were bioengineered as well because then it would mean that some people might die if they were unaware of their impact on people with allergies.

-GMOs are a modern phenomenon that is the result of scientific advancement and ingenuity.
+GMOs are a modern phenomenon resulting from scientific advancement and ingenuity.
 While some people may not be comfortable with GMO foods, no studies have shown adverse health effects from eating GMO food products.